helena-intel/openvino/docs/IE_DG/DynamicBatching.md

 ## Limitations

-Currently, certain limitations for using Dynamic Batching exist:
+Currently, there certain limitations for using Dynamic Batching:

 * Use Dynamic Batching with CPU and GPU plugins only.